dmitrya2e/filtration-bundle/Resources/docs/callable-validators.md

 ## Overview

-As it is mentioned in [filters overview section](filters-overview.md) filters might have a custom implementations for some default methods.
+As it is mentioned in [filters overview section](filters-overview.md), filters might have a custom implementations for some default methods.
 For example, AbstractFilter has ability to pass custom handlers for methods **applyFilter()**, **appendFormFields()** and others.

 "Custom implementations" are based on callable functions.
-If you care about the correctness of callable function input signature, which I care about, you can validate these callable functions with a CallableFunction validators.
+If you care about the correctness of callable function input signature, which I care about, you can validate them with a CallableFunction validators.

 For example, to pass a custom implementation of **applyFilter()** method, you must do the following: